LG G5 OLED TV Review

 Home Theater

 The LG G5 is fantastic for a home theater.
 You get those perfect black levels that OLEDs are known for, making it look stellar in a dark room.
 You also get amazing HDR brightness, so highlights really pop out against those perfect blacks, and bright scenes look spectacular.
 Colors are vivid, lifelike, and accurate in both SDR and HDR, so you get a vibrant viewing experience regardless of the content.
-Like all OLEDs, there's some stutter present, so slow camera movements aren't as smooth as they're intended to be.
+Like all OLEDs, there's some response time stutter present, so slow camera movements aren't as smooth as they're intended to be.

 Pros